Impressions from Day 12 of Seahawks’ training camp: Clues to competitions at punter, offensive line

 Odds and ends

+— Yep, there was a fight on Sunday, the first of training camp — and a far cry from what we’ve usually seen to this point.
+But this is a far different camp in a number of ways, to be sure.
+And Sunday’s fight was a blink-and-you-missed it affair as Green and offensive tackle Willie Beavers threw a couple quick punches at each other following a play late in the team session before it was quickly broken up.
+Both players were ejected, though, and Green required to run a lap.

 — Carroll said RB C.J.
-Prorise and WR Amara Darboh should each be back by later in the week and it sounds as if each have a chance to play Saturday against the Chargers.
+Prosise and WR Amara Darboh should each be back by later in the week and it sounds as if each have a chance to play Saturday against the Chargers.

 — Others who were out Sunday included: cornerbacks Byron Maxwell (hip/groin), Neiko Thorpe (wrist) and Trovon Reed (unspecified), defensive back Mike Tyson (ribs), safeties Maurice Alexander (hip flexor) linebackers D.J.
 Alexander and OL J.R.
 Sweezy (ankle), Isaiah Battle (knee) and Jamarco Jones (ankle).